sumanth-74/benzinga/README.md

 # BENZINGA EARNINGS WIDGET

-I've deployed this to vercel and you can view it directly here: https://benzinga-earnings-widget.vercel.app/
+The widget is deployed on **Vercel**.
+You can access the live version https://benzinga-earnings-widget.vercel.app/

+---

 ### `Functionality Overview`